Shag Harbour UFO incident: MV Nickerson of Sambro, Nova Scotia

 While standing at the wheelhouse of his vessel, Captain Leo Howard Mersey was looking at four blips on his Decca radar that were stationary.
-When he looked up about 28 km from the vessel's windows he could see the four bright objects situated in a roughly rectangular formation.
+When he looked up about 28 km from the vessel's windows, he could see the four bright objects situated in a roughly rectangular formation.
 The entire crew of nearly twenty fishermen stood on deck and watched the object in the northeastern sky.
 Mersey radioed the rescue coordination centre and the harbour master in Halifax asking for an explanation and filed a report with the Lunenburg RCMP outlining his sighting when they returned to port.

 Halifax Harbour sightings

-The Chronicle-Herald and local radio stations reported a glowing object that was seen by many people who called their newsroom.
-They reported witnessing strange glowing objects flying around Halifax at around 10:00 pm.
+The Chronicle-Herald and local radio stations reported a glowing object that was observed by various witnesses who called into their newsrooms.
+They described strange glowing objects flying around Halifax at around 10:00 pm.